 First things first, underpricing your products does not guarantee that products will sell more.
 It is arguably worse than overpricing as customers will consider your products as low quality.
 Also, no business emerges victorious in a race to the bottom price competition.

 Therefore, when it comes to pricing, you are better off going up than down.
-In fact, data shows that86% of consumers are willing to pay more if excellent products are accompanied by great customer experience.
-However, you should be careful not to charge too high as it will turn customers away.
+In fact, data shows that 86% of consumers are willing to pay more if excellent products are accompanied by great customer experience.
+However, you should be careful not to charge too high as it will turn potential buyers away.

 If you want to charge higher prices, focus on branding and adding, making the purchasing journey more enjoyable.
 In addition to your services' value, your customers will also be willing to pay for the experience.